mariusz-zawadzki/kuznia-dusz/USE_CASES.md

-#Assumptions
+# Original ideas

+- I'd like to have a mobile application that would allow me to give informations to players about
+  - other characters
+  - items
+  - powers
-- game masters should be able to work offline
+  - it should be able to work offline
-- game masters should be able to fully sync with most recent version of a scenario (per scenario not all of them)
+  - it to fully sync with most recent version of a scenario (per scenario not all of them)

-#Use cases
+# Use cases

 ## Game creator use cases